September 09, 2025

 The Role Of Aquaculture In Transforming Nepal

-Nepal is one of the small countries in the world sandwiched between neighbouring countries India and China which are big both in terms of population and land availability.
+Nepal is one of the smallest countries in the world, sandwiched between neighbouring countries India and China, which are big both in terms of population and land area.

-The country with less than 30 million population has a huge number of interior lakes.
+The country with a population of less than 30 million has a huge number of interior lakes.

-Millions of men and women today work and earn through fish farming in Nepal.
+Millions of men and women in Nepal work and earn their living through fish farming.

-Fish farming in Nepal was moderate, and the nutrition demand for people in the country was much higher.
+Fish farming in Nepal was moderate, and the nutritional demand for people in the country was much higher.

-The government of Nepal took some strong measures and the new and latest innovations in the aquaculture techniques boosted fish production and subsequently brought down the price.
-A
+The government of Nepal took strong measures, and the latest innovations in aquaculture techniques boosted fish production, subsequently bringing down the price.

-Agriculture Development Perspective Plan (2015–2030) and Food and Nutrition Security Plan of Action (FNSP), the National Programs for Food and Nutrition Security have further reinforced fish farming in Nepal.
+The Agriculture Development Perspective Plan (2015–2030) and the Food and Nutrition Security Plan of Action (FNSP) have further reinforced fish farming in Nepal through the National Programs for Food and Nutrition Security.

 Today, fish production has the potential of growing at an annual rate of 8 – 9%.